Delivering the Most Urgent Infrastructure Project in America

 About the Gateway Program

-The Gateway Program is an essential investment in the country’s rail infrastructure that will increase reliability and capacity along a 10-mile stretch of the Northeast Corridor between Newark, New Jersey and New York Penn Station in New York City that handles more than 200,000 passenger trips every day.
+The Gateway Program is an essential investment in the country’s rail infrastructure that will fortify rail transportation along a 10-mile stretch of the Northeast Corridor between Newark, New Jersey and New York Penn Station in New York City that handles more than 200,000 passenger trips every day.

 The Northeast Corridor is a vital artery in the region and a critical element of the national transportation network, linking millions of people to good jobs and connecting this region with the rest of the country.
 It is the most heavily used passenger rail line in the U.S., serving a region that produces 20 percent of the nation’s GDP.